OUR UNIQUE SELLING POINTS

 - Here, monitoring is checked by the competence center for climate neutrality.

-First of all, it has to be said that climate protection projects are not tourism attractions.
-BOKU's climate protection projects primarily serve to preserve, support and protect ecosystems.
-Therefore, the areas of life of the local population, nature and ecosystems are the focus of BOKU climate protection projects.
+First and foremost, it is important to emphasize that climate protection projects are not tourist attractions.
+The BOKU climate protection projects primarily serve to preserve, support, and protect ecosystems.
+Therefore, the focus of these projects is on the livelihoods of the local population, nature, and ecosystems.

 A visit is possible under the following conditions:

-The people living on site and the project leaders agree to such a visit.
+The local residents and project leaders must agree to such a visit.